01. History of Asbestos Use

 Through 20 years of asbestos distribution, T H Agriculture & Nutrition exposed many people to the dangerous mineral.
 Due to this distribution, the company has been named as a defendant in thousands of personal injury and wrongful death cases.

-By November 2008, the company faced almost 6,000 pending asbestos cases.
+By November 2008, the company faced almost 6,000 pending asbestos lawsuits.
 These cases claimed T H Agriculture & Nutrition was responsible for exposure to the asbestos fibers it distributed.
 For example, David Taylor was exposed to asbestos multiple times throughout his career as an electrician.

 Taylor’s exposure occurred as a result of his employers using asbestos-containing products.
 Though there is no safe level of asbestos exposure, consistent exposure can increase the chances of developing an asbestos disease.